myokoym/mireru/README.md

     $ mireru [FILE...]

-If no argument then search current directory.
+If no argument, then search current directory.

 ### Keybind